logo

 Last minute details before Christmas Dinner. // Sophie Pfisterer

-In fact, considering the wide range of community donations, the community of individuals and families brought together over food, and the community of volunteers that has formed, my earlier understanding of what “community” meant in the context of the Christmas Day Community Dinner may have been somewhat misguided.
-Rather than referring to a single community effort behind the meal, the Christmas Day Dinner brings together many interconnected sub-communities throughout the entire process, helping to make our unique connections as Jasperites and our town as a whole, stronger.
+With the wide range of donations, the community of individuals and families brought together over food, and the network of volunteers that has formed, the Christmas Day Dinner brings together many interconnected sub-communities throughout the entire process, helping to make our unique connections as Jasperites and our town as a whole, stronger.

-Charlie Finley catching up with friends. // Sophie Pfisterer
+Charlie Finley catching up with the Covey family—Cora, Connor and Bob. // Sophie Pfisterer

 Supportive organizations: